Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Conditions when the Deceased Person Does Not Have Children, a Spouse or Parents

 As stated above, if the deceased person does not have children, his property will be distributed among his relatives.
-According to Hindu Succession Act, if the deceased person is an unmarried male, his property will be distributed based on class-I and class-II categories.
+According to the Hindu Succession Act, if the deceased person is an unmarried male, his property will be distributed based on class-I and class-II categories.

-His immediate relatives, including his father, sisters and brothers, can claim his property under the class-I category.
+His immediate relatives, including his father, sisters, and brothers, can claim his property under the class-I category.
 Suppose he does not have anyone alive in this category.
 In that case, his nephew, paternal grandparents, windowed stepmother and sisters, paternal uncle and aunt, and maternal grandparents can claim his property under class II of the Hindu Succession Act.

 In the case of an unmarried deceased female, her property shall be distributed among her mother and father only.
 If her father and mother are not alive, then her property shall be distributed among her legal heirs, and her self-acquired property shall be distributed among the heirs of her mother and father.
 In simpler terms, if a female person passes away without leaving her will, her mother and father can claim her property after her death.
 If her father and mother are not alive, then the heirs of her father and mother can claim the property.